+Livingstone was the first European to see Victoria Falls.
 From a small island in the middle of the mighty Zambezi River, which now forms the border between Zambia and Zimbabwe, he saw the falls and named them in honour of Queen Victoria.

 A plaque close by marks the spot where he stood in 1855, during his four-year journey from the Upper Zambezi to the mouth of the river, while statues of him stand proud on both Zambian and Zimbabwe sides of the falls.

-From the island I also took the chance to enjoy a spot of extreme swimming, diving out from the island to the shallow Devil’s Pool and then sitting, somewhat nervously, on the lip of the falls while looking down into the writhing mass of water 100 metres below known as the Boiling Pot.
+From the island I took the chance to enjoy a spot of extreme swimming, diving out from the island to the shallow Devil’s Pool and then sitting, somewhat nervously, on the lip of the falls while looking down into the writhing mass of water 100 metres below known as the Boiling Pot.

 The Zambezi is 1,700 metres wide at this point, braced for its impending drop into Batoka Gorge and spray hangs heavily in the air, accompanied by the ever-present booming sound of the cascading waterfall.
 It feels and sounds VERY close.
 No wonder the locals call it Mosi-oa-Tunya, the ‘smoke that thunders’.